MonMog/MonMog/README.md

 ## Projects
 - Current Project(s):
-  -  Incorporating the NEAT algorithm (using a library) in the javascript Pong game.
+  -

 - Previous Projects:
   -   Made a Generative Adversarial Network in Python using Tensorflow, Numpy and matplotlib to produce fake photos of cats from a dataset.
   -   Deployed a chatroom website where users can login and register and private message using an Ubuntu VM running on Oracle Cloud and with Apache2, Node.js and Mysql.
+  -   Used Neataptic (Open-source JS implementation of the NEAT algorithm) to train an AI agent to play Pong using Javascript.
   -   Developed mods for Abiotic Factor using Lua and UE4SS (an open-source software); surpassed 1,100 unique downloads.
   -   Implemented multiplayer in my Unreal Engine game using Steamworks SDK and API.
   -   Published multiple Roblox games using Lua.